Akryum/vue-safe-teleport/packages/vue-safe-teleport/README.md

 </template>
 ```

-The content will be teleport as soon as the corresponding target is mounted.
+The content will be teleported as soon as the corresponding target is mounted.

 You can also use `SafeTeleport` without `TeleportTarget`, in that case it will work like the builtin `Teleport` but will wait one frame if the target DOM element isn't available yet: